Don’t suffer silently or be a silent spectator of domestic violence. Let’s raise our voice and help raise awareness against domestic violence.

 Throughout the month of October, help us raise awareness about domestic abuse and join the efforts to end violence.
 Some of the things that you can do to help stop domestic violence are:

 - Speak out against domestic abuse and violence.
-This usually have a powerful effect in helping change attitudes and social norms which support and perpetuate abuse.
+This usually has a powerful effect in helping change attitudes and social norms which support and perpetuate abuse.

 - Confront sexist, racist, homophobic and all kinds of prejudiced jokes or remarks.